 A day in Dubai is endless as each place has a different culture, architecture, cuisine, and history.
 Next time, if possible, we will visit Dubai Museum, where a half-century history of state is recorded over wax statues; or maybe we’ll try skiing in the desert at the height of 60m and 400m length, the widest in the Middle East … Without a doubt, Dubai will remain an attractive destination for many years to come.

-+ Dubai souvenirs that have always been favored by Vietnamese tourists are
+- Dubai souvenirs that have always been favored by international tourists are

 gold jewelry at the gold market, sand painting at many places from the markets to the shopping centers.
 Nuts and spices at spice market.